Campus Safety Locking Systems

 Please note the following important points:

-- The department requiring you to have a key should have a supply of key cards or can help you submit your key request online.
+- The department requiring you to have a key should order you the key online.

-- Key cards and or the online key card entry method will be accepted (registered users only).
+- The online key card entry method will be accepted (registered users only).

 Access Control - Magnetic Stripe